 Today, our precious Lauren turns nine years old.
 I really can’t believe that my time raising her is halfway over.
 It brings tears to my eyes.
 I’ve tried so hard to be the right kind of Mother to her.
-She is strong willed, but, so am I. My home pastor, Bro.
-Ken Graham, always taught us that we should break the will, but not the spirit.
+She is strong willed, but, so am I. My home pastor always said that we should break the will, but not the spirit.
 I don’t want to break my daughter’s spirit.
 I fear that I have come close at times.

 There have been days when I have lost my temper, shouted or sounded extremely irritated with her.
 I have gone to ask her forgiveness when this happens.
 I want to teach her that we all fail, but when we do, we should make it right.
 I hate that I fail.
 I am so worried I will ruin my children.
 I bathe my children in prayer whenever I think about them.